-The installation of new fire hydrants within the Service Area is necessary to meet fire standards that require developed properties to be no more than 250 feet from a fire hydrant and undeveloped properties to be no more than 500 feet from a fire hydrant.
-A total of X new fire hydrants would be installed with 500-foot spacing.
+Fire hydrants within the Service Area will be replaced as necessary.
+The current fire hydrants meet the spacing requirements so no new hydrants will be installed.
 Each hydrant would be connected to the new waterline via a 6-inch fire hydrant lateral and gate valve off of the hydrant tee.